GianlucaDeNardi/CAN-I-EAT/README.md

 # 🧠 CAN I EAT – Mobile AI App Integration with Face Recognition Security System

 This project integrates two core components into a cohesive mobile-first solution: a **secure face recognition log-in system** and a **real-time food recognition app** called *CAN I EAT*.
 Both modules are designed with a strong focus on **usability**, **privacy**, and **real-world applicability**, particularly in the field of health monitoring and secure user access.
+The App works on Androind and Apple.

 The first part of the project focuses on **biometric authentication** using facial recognition as a primary method of user identification.
 This system ensures that only authorized users can access sensitive features of the app.
 It relies on a secure cloud infrastructure (Google Cloud VM + Firestore), modern encryption algorithms (PBKDF2 with SHA-256, bcrypt), and AI-based face encoding via `face_recognition`.